MichaelPeter/BlazorHybridWebGPUTest/readme.md

 - In a WPF Windows App (using Blazor Hybrid)
 - A Blazor Webassembly Web Application

-This is achived over Windows WebView2 and Blazor Hybrid and some Typescript code.
+This is achived over Windows WebView2 and Blazor Hybrid and some Typescript code in the Wpf Window.
-WebView2 should use preview builds of Edge Canary for WebGPU.
+WebView2 should use preview builds of Edge Canary to allow WebGPU.

-- Also there was a custom build of Blazor Hybrid used, to allow usage of Edge Canary and Custom Flags.
+- Also there is a custom version of Blazor Hybrid used, to allow usage of Edge Canary and custom browser flags (--enable-web-gpu under edge://flags/).

-Since WebGPU is a unfinished standard for fallback reasons the babylon.js api is used which starting with 5.0.0.0 preview supports WebGPU with a WebGL fallback.
+Since WebGPU is a unfinished standard for fallback reasons the babylon.js api is used which starting with 5.0.0.0 preview supports WebGPU with a WebGL fallback for non preview browser versions.

 ## Getting started